amakomaya/IMU-Nepal/readme.md

-# Amakomaya Web based Reporting and Recording
+#  Web based Reporting and Recording

 Amakomaya Project is based on the collection of pregnant woman and babies ( From pregnancy period 9 month( ANC visit, Delilvery, PNC visit, Labtest ) to vaccination of babies upto 2 years ) data from tablet based application.
 On the website, government officer analysis and visualize records.